How to Exchange Crypto Without KYC

 DEX aggregators also help reduce slippage (the hidden cost of trading) by splitting your trade across several liquidity pools.
 And just like non-custodial swaps, these services don’t ask for your ID or documents, they simply connect to your Web3 wallet.

 Velto’s integration with DEX aggregators makes this process seamless, allowing users to access a wide range of tokens while keeping their privacy intact.
+You still choose the trades and sign them from your own wallet, and velto never takes custody of assets.

 4. Peer-to-Peer (P2P) Exchanges